tmm1/ruby-collectd/README.rst

   </Plugin>

-To install the gem, make sure GitHub's RubyGems server is known to your local RubyGems, then install it:
+To install the gem, make sure the Gemcutter RubyGems server is known to your local RubyGems, then install it:

 ::